 That’s the future of biometric payments.
 Bizarre, but kind of fascinating at the same time.

 Returning to the real world, there is also a discussion of embedding payment chips inside of consumers’ bodies.
+Though, this really isn’t new, if you’ve read the prophecies of the Bible.
 In 2022, European companies started experimenting with a biochip rollout.
 Chipped consumers can wave their hand over a POS terminal to complete their payments.
 They don’t need a plastic card, and they don’t even need a phone.

 As you can see, biometric payments are an exciting (and some would even say scary) development in the payment landscape.
 And given the tendencies toward streamlining the payment process, it seems likely they will soon play a major part.
 While some of these programs will not require new hardware on your end, there may be hardware, software, and integrations that are needed.